dynamsoft-docs/capture-vision-docs/parameters/reference/shared-parameter/name.md

 # Name

-Represents the name of the top-level objects in Dynamsoft Capture Vision Parameter Template, which serves as its unique identifier.
+Parameter `Name` represents the name of the top-level objects in Dynamsoft Capture Vision Parameter Template, which serves as its unique identifier.

 ## Example